 These guys deserve a special mention just for how simple they are to set up.

-All it takes is some string, a balloon, a white sheet, and a black sharpie.
+All it takes is some string, a balloon, a white sheet and a black sharpie.

 First, inflate the balloon and drape the sheet over it.

-Then, use the black sharpie to mark where you want to draw the ghost face on the sheet.
+Once done, use the black sharpie to mark where you want to draw the ghost face on the sheet.

 Next, remove the sheet from the balloon and draw the full face using the sharpie.

-Then just drape the sheet back over the balloon, tie the string to the sheet/balloon using the balloon’s tail as an anchor, and voila!
+Then just drape the sheet back over the balloon, tie the string to the sheet/balloon using the balloon’s tail as an anchor and voila!
 A perfectly good ghost to hang from your ceiling.

-4. Festive Lights
+4. Festive lights